 NOx is the collective term for the gases nitric oxide (NO) and nitrogen dioxide (NO2).
 Emissions from traffic are the main source of nitrogen oxides (NOx) in Ireland, along with electricity generating stations and industry.
 Short-term exposure to NO2 gas is associated with adverse respiratory effects, while NOx in general contributes to the formation of ground-level ozone and acid rain.

 The NO2 concentrations in Ireland were static for the period 2008‑2015, perhaps because of a combination of the economic downturn and favourable weather conditions.
-It will be important to remain vigilant to increasing NO2 levels, particularly from transport in urban centres, in light of the economic recovery.
+However, the economic recovery has seen an increase in NO2 levels in urban areas, resulting in an exceedance of the NO2 annual limit value at one Dublin station in 2019.
+It will be important to remain vigilant to increasing NO2 levels, particularly from transport in urban centres.

 Particulate Matter (PM10 and PM2.5)